This article was last updated by on

 Treatments and Preventive Measures

-• Identify and discard damaged strawberries, as these become the host for the pest.
+• Identify and discard damaged strawberries.

 • Clear all the weeds or tall grasses during the fall before planting your strawberries.

-Sap beetle insecticide can effectively control severe infestations but may also damage ripe fruits.
-Therefore, try other methods before resorting to insecticide.
+Insecticides can control severe infestations but may also damage ripe fruits.

 6. Two-spotted Spider Mite